manassaloi/manassaloi.github.io/_posts/2021-11-18-colleges-dead.markdown

 title:  "Colleges are dead?"
 ---

-How to judge if colleges are dead and no one cares about them anymore: Go to your LinkedIn connections and check how many of them have this: IIM X | IIT Y on their bio.
+How to judge if colleges are dead and no one cares about them anymore: Go to your LinkedIn connections and check how many of them have this: IIM X, IIT Y on their bio.
 You will have your answer.

 See what people do instead of what you read on Twitter.